What Should I Ask Universities at a Study Fair?

 About costs and funding

-This seems like a straightforward question and even though universities mention tuition fees in programme listings, this is your chance to ask them about any other administrative costs.
-If you are an international student, don’t forget to ask about how your fee structure might differ from home students.
+Although tuition fees are usually listed on programme pages, this is a good opportunity to ask about any additional administrative or course-related costs.
+If you’re an international student, you should also ask how your fee structure may differ from that of home students.

-#2 What funding options are available at your university?
+What internal funding options are available at your university?

 About graduate careers

-If you’re moving away for your postgraduate studies, you’ll want to know what sort of on-campus accommodation is available, whether there’s any that is postgraduate specific and what the prices are.
-That way you can decide whether the on-campus life is for you!
+If you’re relocating for postgraduate study, it’s useful to ask what on-campus accommodation is available, whether there are options specifically for postgraduate students, and what the typical costs are.
+This can help you decide whether on-campus living is right for you.

 About student life